|Table of Contents |

-“He (Laurence) also sent an email to all the crew regarding the flight and Voice of Customer which was very unnecessary and long” (just like my announcements then!).
+“He (Laurence) also sent an email to all the crew regarding the flight and Voice of Customer which was very unnecessary and long”.

 The email he’s referring to was only sent to the four crew working in Economy plus crew member T who worked up as Purser.

 Although I occasionally wrote performance appraisals from home after a flight, I had never contacted a group of crew in this way.
 I did so on this occasion because they were all relatively new and I was disappointed to see a customer on our inbound flight had marked them “Good” on their Voice of Customer questionnaire.
 An accompanying comment said “the stewardess was professional but not engaging”.